 I think of Scotland, I think of bagpipes, great hairy men in skirts throwing

-Wallace, castles, the incredible beauty of the Highlands and snow.
+Wallace, castles, the incredible beauty of the Highlands, thistles and snow.
 If you

-think of any of these things, were singing on the same hymn page.
+think of any of these things, were singing on the same hymn sheet.

 is also famous for its inventors.
 This country can boast a very high

 proportion of inventions per capita, such as John